 Lieff Cabraser represents patients prescribed Benicar who have experienced chronic diarrhea with substantial weight loss, severe gastrointestinal problems, and the life-threatening conditions of sprue-like enteropathy and villous atrophy in litigation against Japan-based Daiichi Sankyo, Benicar’s manufacturer, and Forest Laboratories, which marketed Benicar in the U.S.

 The complaints allege that Benicar was insufficiently tested and not accompanied by adequate instructions and warnings to apprise consumers of the full risks and side effects associated with its use.
 Plaintiffs recently filed motions to compel defense to produce additional discovery.
-The judge ruled with plaintiffs in the fall of 2015, and discovery is ongoing.
+The judge ruled for the plaintiffs, and discovery is ongoing.

 What is Benicar (aka Azor, Tribenzor)?